ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ^ Works out of the box, interoperable with Dagger as backing type

 ^ Since backing fields are often primitive can lead to issues

 ---

+## Use Kotlin interfaces for @Binds modules

+^ Sinan

+- Delegating one type to another
+    - Use `@Binds` instead of a `@Provides` method
+    - No code generation involved
+- Should I use an `abstract class` or `interface`?
+    - Doesn’t matter
+    - `interface` is more cleaner
+    - `abstract` can have internal method
+- `interface` with default implementation?
+    - No

+^ Dagger use @Bind annotation to simply satify graph
+^ abstract method or interface doesnt matter but interface is more lean

+---

+## Inlined method bodies in Kotlin

+^ Sinan

+- Kotlin return types can be inferred from method body
+- Android Studio shows inlining return types
+- Return types to hide implementation detail easily missed
+    - Interface vs Implemetation
+- Best practice to explicitly specify return type
+- Easier to review, easier to understand, avoids compiler errors
+- Framework types (Fragment.context) can be assumed nullable

+^ When we need to bind interface, if dont specify type.
+It bind implementation ^ Providing anything from Java or Android SDK can be assumed null

+---